yasminhilliam/sinus_ETI/README.md

 # Cystic fibrosis pathogens persist in the upper respiratory tract following initiation of elexacaftor/tezacaftor/ivacaftor therapy

 This repository contains code and subset data files generated and used in analysis in the publication of this manuscript.
-FASTA files for samples analyzed in this manuscript can be accessed through NCBI (ACC).
+FASTA files for samples analyzed in this manuscript can be accessed through NCBI (<a href="https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA1081394">PRJNA1081394</a>).
 Please contact Jennifer Bomberger (corresponding author; jbomb@dartmouth.edu) for other data availability.

 ### File list:
 * <a href="https://github.com/yasminhilliam/sinus_ETI/blob/main/20240208_HILLIAM_data_analysis.md">20240208_HILLIAM_data_analysis.md</a>: Bash and R code used in the preparation of this manuscript.<br>